waigo/waigo/docs/guide.md

 1. `config/test.js`
 2. `config/test.www-data.js`

-_Note: The application mode is always accessible at `config.user` and the id of the user owning the process at `config.user`._
+_Note: Once stared the application mode is accessible at `config.user`and the id of the user owning the process at `config.user`._

 ## Re-using framework version